-This article will help to understand what delirium tremens is and how to prevent its onset when a loved one tries to quit alcohol.
-It should also help to learn how one can recognize the symptoms of DTs, so one can stay calm and do what is right at that moment, should it ever become necessary.
+Learn what delirium tremens symptoms are and how to prevent its onset when a loved one tries to quit alcohol.
+Know how one can recognize the signs of DTs to stay calm and do what is right at that moment, should it ever become necessary.

 What Is Delirium Tremens?